trevharmon/environment-presets/README.md

 # environment-presets
-Reusable presets for prompts, shells and environments
+Reusable presets for editors, shells and environments